blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

 ## Feedforward

-A feed-forward block is just two *dense* layers one after another
+A feed-forward block is just two *linear* layers one after another

-- A dense layer is essentially the most basic form of neural networks.
+- A linear layer (sometimes also called *dense*, or *fully connected* layer) is essentially the most basic form of neural networks.

 ```python
 def feed_forward(x, size_ff=2048, dropout=0.1, **kw):